thegworld/gtx-browser/codelabs/threading_and_scheduling/README.md

 ## 04-multiple-threads

 So far the threading and task posting examples have been either single-threaded, or utilize the thread pool.
-But in Chromium, especially in renderer processes, it's common to post tasks on specific threads that the platform maintains.
+But in GTx Browser, especially in renderer processes, it's common to post tasks on specific threads that the platform maintains.
 That's exactly what the scenario that this example reproduces.
 First we setup the main thread task scheduling infra, and then spin up a new `base::Thread`